-From around the 2018/19 season there could be a number of changes.
-The main one will be the outcome of negotiations regarding freedom of movement within the EU as we recruit primarily from the UK.
+From around the 2019/20 season there could be a number of changes; the main concern will be the outcome of negotiations regarding freedom of movement within the EU as we recruit primarily from the UK.
 This may mean some changes to the nationality of staff working within our chalets.
-Having said this we are a UK based company we trade in France via a registered French subsidiary and hold our properties within French corporations meaning our ability to trade and offer some the best-value skiing and snowboarding holidays in the Alps will remain largely unaffected.
+Having said this we are a UK based company we trade in France via a registered French subsidiary and hold our properties within French corporations meaning our ability to trade and offer some of the best-value skiing and snowboarding holidays in the Alps, will remain largely unaffected.
 Rest assured this does not mean the end of the traditional chalet holiday but it may mean changes to the way we work.

 The owners of Chalet Chardons all qualify for EU citizenship regardless of the Brexit vote so we are unaffected by future negotiations regarding our personal rights to work and live in France.
 We have been in business for over 20 years in France and we have an experienced team of accountants, lawyers and international tax experts who have been exploring the likely effects of a Brexit vote for many months.